 Grade Point

 Grade Definition Equivalent

 A+ 90 - 100% 4.00

-A 80 - 89% 3.75
+Α 80 - 89% 3.75

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 R (Repeat) 59% or below 0.00

 CR (Credit) Credit for diploma requirements has been

 awarded.

-S Satisfactory achievement in field
+S Satisfactory achievement in field placement

-placement or non-graded subject areas.
+or non-graded subject areas.

 U Unsatisfactory achievement in field

 placement or non-graded subject areas.

-Х A temporary grade.
-This is used in
+X A temporary grade.
+This is used in limited

-limited situations with extenuating
+situations with extenuating circumstances

-circumstances giving a student additional

-time to complete the requirements for a
+giving a student additional time to complete

-course (see Policies & Procedures
+the requirements for a course (see Policies &

-Manual - Deferred Grades and Make-up).
+Procedures Manual - Deferred Grades and

+ND Make-up).

 NR Grade not reported to Registrar's office.
+This

-This is used to facilitate transcript
+is used to facilitate transcript preparation

-preparation when, for extenuating

-circumstances, it has been impossible for
+when, for extenuating circumstances, it has

-the faculty member to report grades.
+not been possible for the faculty member to

-the faculty member to report grades.
+report grades.